SRJPE/JPE-datasets/scripts/adult-upstream-passage-monitoring/battle-creek/battle_passage_estimates_qc.md

     ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 NA's
     ## -10.500   0.000   1.000   3.764   4.000  74.000     470

 We see that the negative passage estimate value is -10.5.
+Take the absolute value of the passage\_estimate column to remove negative values.

 **NA and Unknown Values**